1983 Arizona copper mine strike: Aftermath

-Shortly after the strike ended, world copper prices began to climb.
-This and the introduction of new mining technology led to a marked increase in profits at Phelps Dodge.
+Shortly after the strike had ended, world copper prices began to climb.
+That and the introduction of new mining technology led to a marked increase in profits at Phelps Dodge.
 While their annual profits in 1985 were just $29.5 million, profits rapidly climbed to $205.7 million in 1987 and $420 million in 1988.
-In 1989, The Wall Street Journal published a front page story describing how Phelps Dodge restructured and avoided bankruptcy.
+In 1989, The Wall Street Journal published a front-page story describing how Phelps Dodge restructured and avoided bankruptcy.
 The Arizona copper mine strike would later become a symbol of defeat for American unions.
 The Economics of Labor Markets and The Transformation of American Industrial Relations singled out the Arizona strike as the start of overt company strikebreaking in the 1980s.
 Journalists referred to the miners' strike as a precedent for subsequent labor failures.